 Multiple Myeloma

-Approximately 30,000 individuals are diagnosed with multiple myeloma in the United States each year, with a median age at diagnosis of 69 years.
+Approximately 34,000 individuals are diagnosed with multiple myeloma (MM) in the United States each year, with a median age at diagnosis of 69 years.
 [1]

-Multiple myeloma is the most common indication for hematopoietic cell transplantation (HCT) in the United States.
-Approximately 96% of transplants in patients with multiple myeloma are autologous transplants, according to the Center for International Blood and Marrow Transplant Research® (CIBMTR®), our research program.
+MM is the most common indication for hematopoietic cell transplantation (HCT) in the United States.
+Approximately 96% of transplants in patients with MM are autologous transplants.
 [2]

-Initial treatment for patients with multiple myeloma is typically a course of induction therapy, followed by autologous HCT in eligible patients.
-Allogeneic transplantation for multiple myeloma is generally reserved for patients with high-risk disease and the majority performed after an autologous HCT with reduced-intensity or non-myeloablative conditioning regimens.
+Initial treatment for patients with MM is typically a course of induction therapy, followed by autologous HCT in eligible patients.
+Allogeneic HCT for MM is generally reserved for patients with high-risk disease.
+Most allogeneic transplants are performed after an autologous HCT with reduced-intensity or non-myeloablative conditioning regimens.
 [2,3]

 Outcomes